quentinchen727/notes/ECMAScript6.md

     CORS: cross origin resource sharing headers
     browser import path: /, ./, ../, url format
     The defer attr is optional for loading scripts files but is always applied for loading module files.
 The module begins downloading asap but doesn't execute untiil after the doument has been completely downloaded.

+# An Overview of What's new in ES6
+1. New integer literals:
+    oxFF: hexademical; 0b11: binary; 0o10: octal

+caveat: JS is a weak and dynamic type language, vs strong and static: 1 + '1' = '11' In JS, the value NaN is considered a type of number.

+2. Number properties:
+Number.EPISLON for comparing flaoting points with a tolerance for rounding errors.
+Number.isInteger
+Number.isSafeInteger(number), Number.MIN_SAFE_INTEGER, MAX_SAFE_INTEGER (safe:
+within the signed 53 bit range in which there is no precision loss.)
+Number.isNaN doesn't corece its argument to a number, and only returns true for NaN.

+3. Math
+Math.sign
+Math.trunc
+Math.log10
+Math.hypot

+4. String
+startsWith, endsWith, includes, repeat template literal: `Hello {$first }` and multiple lines

+5. Symbols
+every time calling Symbol('') factory function, a new symbol is created.
+U can't coerce symbols to strings.

+6. Object/Array desctructing
+const {first: f, second: s} = foo; // get two memebers and change their names const [a, b] = foo; // get the first two const [a] = foo2; // get the first one const [,,c] = foo3; //get the third one.

+7. new object literal defititions:
+{[propKey] : true};

+8. Object literal enhancement
+var fun = { name, title };
+We use `this` to access the object keys;
+When defining object methods, it is no longer necessary to use the `function` keyword. const skier = { name,
+                sound,
+                powderYell() {blabla...}
+                }
+Object literal enhancement allows us to pull global variables into objects and reduce typing by making the `function` keyword unnecessary.

+9. The Spread operator
+var tahoe = [...peaks, ...canyons];
+var [last] = [...tahoe].reverse(); // create a copy of tahoe, and grab the last one.
+Array.reverse mutates the array.